1-2chillies chopped, depending on how spicy you like your curry

 Start by cooking the butternut

-While the butternut is simmering, make the paste.
+While the butternut is roasting, make the paste.

 Make the paste